maezie19-02475/3206-The-Conquerors/README.md

 ### Expected Output
-Our topic, "Covid-19 Descriptive Analysis: Information and Impact on Employment," is expected to result in community planning and assistance to the unemployed during the pandemic.
-A better community necessitates the unification of those who live in the same area.
-People must obey the rules and regulations in order to form a better group.
-The strategy for assisting the unemployed is to develop a program that will train or teach them how to perform a task.
-Free training for unemployed people will aid in the pandemic's survival.
-To assist the unemployed, a freelancing seminar is required to learn the skills.
-The product will sell, and they will be able to profit from it.
-The best key is to support the people  in growing the business that they build.
+During the pandemic, our topic, "Covid-19 Descriptive Analysis: Information and Impact on Employment," is likely to result in community planning and unemployment support.
+The unification of persons who reside in the same region is required for a better community.
+To establish a better organization, people must follow the rules and regulations.
+To help the unemployed, create a software that will train or teach them how to execute a task.
+Unemployed individuals will benefit from free training, which will help the pandemic survive.
+A freelancing seminar is essential to develop the skills needed to aid the unemployed.
+They will earn from the goods since it will sell.
+The most important factor is to assist employees in growing the company.

 ### Resources
  https://www.oecd.org/employment/covid-19.htm